-As stated above, the EPA believes that these functions on AF bases should be excluded from permitting with the main portion of the base activities (SIC 97).
+As stated above, the EPA believes that these functions on DAF installations should be excluded from permitting with the main portion of the installation activities (SIC 97).
 That said, however, those activities must still be evaluated to determine if any should be grouped together and whether a major source exists.
 Depending on the results of this analysis and the regulatory climate, these secondary functions may require separate permitting actions.

-Examples of emissions sources which should be excluded from permitting as part of an AF bases main air permit would include but are not limited to; furnaces and water heaters in base housing, AAFES fuel dispensing, and emergency generators supporting a commissary.
-Careful consideration must be given to applicable regulations for those emissions sources however.
+Examples of emissions sources which should be excluded from permitting as part of an DAF installation's main air permit would include but are not limited to; furnaces and water heaters in on-base housing, AAFES fuel dispensing, and emergency generators supporting a commissary.
+Careful consideration must be given to applicable regulations for those emissions sources, however.

-6.2 Summary: Aggregation / Disaggregation
+6.9 Summary: Aggregation / Disaggregation

-When evaluating how an AF base and how emissions sources should be permitted, proper grouping (aggregation) and separation (disaggregation) of sources is key.
+When evaluating how a DAF installation and how emissions sources should be permitted, proper grouping (aggregation) and separation (disaggregation) of sources is key.
 As discussed, the primary methods used to aggregate or disaggregate emissions sources are:

-- Geographic location: are sources contiguous or adjacent? - Common control: is operation of emissions sources able to be directed by a single person? - SIC code: do emissions units support a common primary function? - Support facilities: are there emissions units that are not part of the primary function, however provide direct support to it? - Excluded activities: are there emissions sources which do not support the military function of the installation?
+- Geographic Location: are sources contiguous or adjacent? - Common control: are the operation of emissions sources able to be directed by a single person? - SIC Code: do the emissions units support a common primary function? - Support facilities: are there emissions units that are not part of the primary function, however provide direct support to it? - Excluded Activities: are there emissions sources which do not support the military function of the installation?

-Once a complete list of emissions sources has been developed, the next step is to evaluate and group each emissions source following the general process flow in Figure 2-1 below.
+Once a complete list of emissions sources has been developed, the next step is to evaluate and group each emissions source.
 As part of this effort installation environmental flight personnel should carefully evaluate the ramifications of aggregating or disaggregating emissions sources.
 One of the primary concerns when evaluating a strategy for emissions source aggregation/disaggregation is to ensure that the logic used is legally and technically sound.
 Additionally, consideration must be given to the fact that multiple permits may be necessary if emissions sources are disaggregated and not included in the main installations operating permit.
 Managing and maintaining multiple operating permits may increase or decrease the level of effort required to track sources and demonstrate regulatory compliance.
 As such, disaggregation and its impacts on the installations air program must be carefully weighed against the benefits to assure program success.